andreasfaerber/tsc-spotpricecharger/README.md

 # tsc-spotpricecharger

+Important: Due to updates in TeslaSolarCharger the spotpricecharger currently does not work as before.
+I am looking into the required changes to adopt to those changes.
+Until then it's best to disable the spotpricecharger.

 Docker container to be added to an existing [Teslamate](https://docs.teslamate.org/) and [TeslaSolarCharger](https://github.com/pkuehnel/TeslaSolarCharger).
 It can initiate car charging (via TeslaSolarCharger) based on spot price (below a certain limit) up to defined state of charge (SoC) limit.